kcartlidge/ruthless/README.md

 ## Site folder structure

 Content is created as [Markdown](https://daringfireball.net/projects/markdown/) files in a ```content``` subfolder.
 Your site's final built structure will mirror the ```content``` folder structure you employ.
-Running ```ruby ruthless.rb --site``` will create this structure for you, along with some extra files.
+Running ```ruby ruthless.rb new``` will create this structure for you, along with some extra files.
 The result is shown below:

 ```
 ruthless.rb